alimirakim/persistamp/README.md

 ### 4. View habit history and details
 <img src="readme/images/habit-history-3.PNG" alt="Line graph" width="48%" align="right">

-- To **see a habit's 'details page'**, click the name of a habit.
+- **To see a habit's 'details page', click the name of the habit in its program card.**
 - **See the habit's general information** in the top-right corner.
-- For the line graph, select from the dropdown to **toggle between 'monthly' and 'weekly' view**.
+- To **toggle between 'monthly' and 'weekly' view** for the line graph, select an option from the dropdown.
-- The habit can be **edited** from this page too, with your ID card's red stamp.
+- The habit can be **edited** from this page with your ID card's red pencil icon.
 - **Note about privacy!** Check the top-right area to find a 'Private' toggle.
 This setting allows or restricts other people from being able to see this page.
+To **share your a detail page**, check that 'Private' is untoggled, then copy-paste the page's URL.
 <!-- - Add notes explaining the types of scores, their meanings. -->
 <br>
 <div align="center">